Hybrid cloud hosting is meant for website and business owners who need increased data speed and security without breaking the bank.

 Hybrid hosting is the combination of private and public cloud services, which communicate via encrypted technology that allows for data and/or app portability.

-The public and private cloud components of a hybrid arrangement are independent elements — so you can protect and store data in your private cloud while capitalizing on the compute resources of the public cloud (Click to jump to the best providers).
+The public and private cloud components of a hybrid arrangement are independent elements — so you can protect and store data in your private cloud while capitalizing on the compute resources of the public cloud.

 A common misconception is that a hybrid hosting environment can be configured by connecting any server to a public cloud provider.
 The reality is that the public and private cloud components have to be able to run through a cloud service — the magic technology that allows the public and private sectors to communicate.